 Which Nurse Practitioner is Most in Demand?

-We’re in an era where value-based care and healthcare cost containment is a priority.
+We’re in an era where value-based care and healthcare cost containment are prioritized.
 As such, the nurse practitioner is more in-demand.

 Despite the anticipated overall high demand for nurse practitioners, some areas are more promising than others.